Christopher W. Grady: Naval career

 Christopher Grady was born in Portsmouth, Virginia and raised in Newport, Rhode Island.
 He is a graduate of the University of Notre Dame, and was commissioned an ensign in the United States Navy through the Naval Reserve Officers Training Corps program in 1984.
-Grady is a distinguished graduate of Georgetown University, where he earned a Master of Arts in National Security Studies while concurrently participating as a fellow in Foreign Service at the Edmund A. Walsh School of Foreign Service.
-He is also a distinguished graduate of the National War College of National Defense University, earning a Master of Science in National Security Affairs.
+Grady is a graduate of Georgetown University, where he earned a Master of Arts in National Security Studies while concurrently participating as a fellow in Foreign Service at the Edmund A. Walsh School of Foreign Service.
+He is also a graduate of the National War College of National Defense University, earning a Master of Science in National Security Affairs.